Water temperature in Vevey

 Minimum:

-As of now, in Vevey, the water temperature is 61.6°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 0.5°F lower than the average recorded on this particular day in recent years.
+As of now, in Vevey, the water temperature is 75.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.6°F higher than the average recorded on this particular day in recent years.
 The water temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent water temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 65.8°F on 2022, while the historical minimum was 58.4°F on 2018.
+Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 74.9°F on 2023, while the historical minimum was 70.0°F on 2015.

 Daily water temperature in Vevey